mysql/mysql-utilities/doc/man/mysqldbcompare.rst

 DESCRIPTION
 -----------

-This utility is used to compare the objects and data from two databases to ensure they are the same.
-It will identify objects whose definitions differ presenting them in a diff-style format of choice.
+This utility compares the objects and data from two databases to find differences.
+It identifies objects having different definitions in the two databases and presents them in a diff-style format of choice.
 Differences in the data are shown using a similar diff-style format.
 Changed or missing rows are shown in a standard format of either GRID, CSV, TAB, or VERTICAL.

 Those objects considered in the database include tables, views, triggers, procedures, functions, and events.
 A count of each object type can be shown